jamietanna/sarahseewhy.github.io/_posts/2021-04-01-on-leading.md

 date: 2021-04-01
 ---

-I've spent the last few months as the interim Tech Lead for my team.
+I've spent the last few months as the Tech Lead for my team.
 It's been both a lot of fun and a lot of work.
 I'm handing over the reigns to another team member and wanted to take some time to reflect on the experience.

 ### What I loved